-For this week’s Church at Home, we’re exploring the Hebrew word shalom.
+For this week’s Bible Study, we’re exploring the Hebrew word shalom.
 This word means “peace” and carries with it the idea of wholeness and completion.
 As we consider the painful realities of our broken and incomplete world, we can recognize our great need for shalom.
 The use of this word in the Bible gives us a vision that we can hold on to when the world around us is deeply fragmented.
 Let’s reflect on this word and reconsider its importance in our modern lives.

 Shalom, or peace, is not only the absence of conflict but also the presence of connection and completion.
 Who and what do we need in order to experience connection and a sense of completion?